SPARC Solaris - 32 bit

-The 32 bit SPARC Solaris port is designed to work with the SPARC V8 or compatible processors.
-The port is built for Solaris 9 and also supports Solaris 8.
+The 32 bit SPARC Solaris port is designed to work with SPARC V8 processors or later and is built for Solaris 9 and Solaris 8.

-The SPARC port uses a precise garbage collector in contrast to the conservative garbage collector used on the x86 port.
-This reduces the chance of garbage being kept alive.
+The SPARC port uses a precise garbage collector in contrast to the conservative garbage collector used on the x86 port and this reduces the chance of garbage being kept alive.

 Tracing and breakpoints are not thread safe but should be fine so long as only a single thread touches the code with a breakpoint.